mysql/mysql-connector-nodejs/docs/tutorial/Working_with_Collections.md

     });
 ```

-The `createColletion` function returns a Promise which resolves to a {@link module:Collection} object on success.
+The `createColletion` function returns a Promise which resolves to a {@link module:Collection|Collection} object on success.

 If a given collection already exists in the database, the `createCollection` call will fail unless the `reuseExisting` property is defined in an additional options object such as the following: